An Architect’s Guide to Salesforce Integration

 Why is Salesforce integration important?

 Today there are more apps and tools available for work than ever before.
 The global SaaS market size is projected to grow beyond $317 billion USD by the end of 2024.
-And today, Salesforce is no longer the only CRM or work management tool for marketing and sales teams with a range of competitors nipping at their heels, including HubSpot, Pipedrive and others.
+And today, Salesforce is no longer the only CRM or work management tool for marketing and sales teams.
+It has a range of competitors nipping at its heels, including including HubSpot and Pipedrive.

 One solution being explored by savvy IT leaders is integration: either via low-code or no-code solutions.